rcaelers/workrave-website/content/en/contribute.md

 In the bug report please include the following information:

 - The version of Workrave you are using.
-- The operation system you are using (e.g. Linux, Window 10).
+- The operating system you are using (e.g. Linux, Window 10).
 - In case the operating system is Linux:
   - The distribution you are using, including its version (e.g. Ubuntu 19.10).
   - The desktop environment you are using, including its version (e.g. Gnome 3.36).